mpron/mpron.github.io/_posts/2020-12-08-catcy-titles.md

 ---
 layout: post
-title: How to Clickbait a Developer or SRE - 105 Catchy Blog & Talk Title Ideas
+title: 105 Title Ideas for Developer & SRE Blogs and Conference Talks
 description: "Can't think of a title for that blog or talk you've been working on?
 Software and ops engineers need look no further..."
 modified:
 tags: [Writing, Content Marketing]
 image:
-  feature: catchy.jpg
+  feature: catchy.png
 comments: true
 share: true
 ---